-To keep this jack-o'-lantern's furious face in picture-perfect condition, we recommend cleaning your pumpkin from the bottom, not the top.
+To keep your pumpkin faces in picture-perfect condition, we recommend cleaning your pumpkin from the bottom, not the top.
 By carving a circle in the bottom of your pumpkin, there's no top lid and, therefore, no carving seam to detract from your pumpkin's appearance.
 You're left with a smooth, camera-ready presentation.
-(We're not the only ones photographing our pumpkins, right?)
+(We're not the only ones photographing our pumpkin faces, right?)

-1. Use a skinny, serrated crafts knife to carve a circle in the bottom of your pumpkin.
+1. This easy pumpkin carving won't leave you looking like this angry pumpkin face.
+Use a skinny, serrated crafts knife to carve a circle in the bottom of your pumpkin.
 Pry out the circle, and level it with your knife; you'll use it later as a candle platform.

 2. Reach into your pumpkin and scoop out the remains, reserving the seeds to toast as a snack if desired.
 Scrape the inside walls of the pumpkin to trim and smooth them, and scrape the inside wall of the pumpkin side you're planning to carve until it is no thicker than 1".
 Shake the scraps into a trash can.